0xJasonMurray/jasonmurray.org/content/posts/2022/proxmox-initial-setup.md

 ## Overview

 I've replaced all my home lab VMware hypervisors with Proxmox.
 While we use `vmware` at work, and gaining experience in this environment is good.
-I've found the "free" tier of `vmware` limiting and difficult to manage.
+I've found the "free" tier of `vmware` for a home lab limiting and difficult to manage.
 Proxmox has been a pleasure to use, does not have hardware resources limits, and is a easy to keep updated.

 ## Technical Details